Vadodara Junction railway station: Amenities

 It is a fairly large station with 6 platforms on the main line with over 300 trains halting.
 There are 2 foot overbridges (FOB) connecting platforms 1 and 6.
 Platforms 2, 3 and 6 have sliding ramps.
 Platform 1 and platform 6 are equipped with escalators.
 Additionally there are lifts at platforms 1 and 2 for aged people.
 There are two exits.
 One via platform 1 that opens towards the old city (as well as Maharaja Sayajirao University of Baroda and Central Bus Stand) while the other end is towards platform 6 (that open towards the new city- Alkapuri side).
 Platform 6 is the longest with 704m length.
 A Pay & Use Toilet facility is available at platform 6.

 Platform 1 has waiting room and retiring rooms as well as a refreshment canteen.
 Several ATM are located just outside platform 1.
-Platform 7 was situated ahead of platform 1 and acted as a terminus for some passenger and MEMU trains, along with facilitating the reversal of some trains, including the Shanti Express and the Gujarat Sampark Kranti Express, which use the Vadodara Delhi line as well as the Vadodara Ahmedabad line.
+Platform 7 was situated ahead of platform 1 and acted as a terminus for some passenger and MEMU trains, along with facilitating the reversal of some trains, including the Shanti Express and the Gujarat Sampark Kranti Express, which use the Vadodara–Delhi line as well as the Vadodar–Ahmedabad line.
 It was eventually dismantled to make way for the High Speed Railway project.